sofit-c23-ps233/SoFit-backend/README.md

 2. **Clone the Repository in Google Cloud Platform**

-   After creating the Cloud SQL, you can clone the repository to your local machine:
+   After creating the Cloud SQL, you can clone the repository:

    ```
    git clone https://github.com/sofit-c23-ps233/SoFit-backend.git